volta-cli/website/subdomains/docs/_guide/understanding.md

 ### Installing Node engines

 When you install a tool to your toolchain, you always choose a _default version_ of that tool, which Volta will use unless you're working within a project directory that has configured Volta to use a different version.
+Alternatively, you can use `volta fetch` to install a tool locally without changing the _default version_.

 For example, you can select your default version of `node` by installing a particular version: